Important News:SafeLogic Announces General Availability of CryptoComply BoringCrypto! Read the announcement.

 January 1, 2027 — All new acquisitions for National Security Systems must be CNSA 2.0 compliant.

 This is not a distant goal.
-It’s a procurement deadline—and it’s closer than most organizations think.
+It’s a procurement deadline—and the runway to prepare for it is running out.

 What Is CNSA 2.0?